Chapter 16 Mox rocks

 To sum up, there are a few steps to get the mox running:

-Phoenix.PubSub] are not coming with those) - define mock modules using the
+Phoenix.PubSub] don’t include them) - define mock modules using the

 Mox.defmockfunction - modify the application’s configuration to use the mocked module(s)